nblrbbni/nblrbbni/README.md

 - 👋 Hi, I’m @nblrbbni
 - 👀 I’m interested with Freya Jayawardana
 - 🌱 I’m currently learning in SMK TI BAZMA
-- 📫 How to reach me? in Instagram @nblrbbni
+- 📫 How to reach me? on Instagram @nblrbbni

 <!---
 nblrbbni/nblrbbni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.